Weekend In Columbus, Ohio

-Chris loves telling people that I took him to Columbus, Ohio one year for his birthday without adding any additional details to see their facial expression.
-It is usually pretty close to the look of surprise and confusion on Chris’ face in the uber on the way to the airport when I gave him his ticket.
-I am pretty sure he thought it was a joke since it was was followed by:
+I enjoy telling friends that I went to Columbus, Ohio on vacation without adding any additional details to see their facial expression.
+It is usually pretty close to the look of surprise, followed by:

 “What’s in Columbus??”